wireghoul/graudit/README.md

 Contributing
 ===============================================================================
 If you would like to contribute to graudit, please fork the repository at https://github.com/wireghoul/graudit and use that.
-In particular language rules additional scripts and documentation contributions are very welcome.
+In particular language rules, additional scripts and documentation contributions are very welcome.
 If you like graudit then please say thanks and share it around.